Court Bulletins

 UMASS Law School is Sponsoring A Legal Clinic

-The UMass Law School Legal Clinic will be offering legal advice to qualifying tribal members on Mondays from 10:30am - 11:30am beginning January 22nd and ending April 22nd.
+The UMass Law School Legal Clinic will be offering legal advice to qualifying tribal members on Thursdays from 1:00pm - 2:00pm beginning September 5th and ending November 21st.
+Please note the time changes for both September 5th & September 12th.
 Click on this flyer for details.
 Before scheduling, click here to see if you qualify for their free services according to the federal poverty income guidelines.
 To schedule, please call the court at ext.
 109.

 BoxCollarand-Wampum.jpg

-Mashpee Wampanoag Tribe is Establishing a Wellness Court
+Mashpee Wampanoag Tribe is Working to Establish a Wellness Court

 The Mashpee Wampanoag Wellness Court will combine the judicial oversight and powers of the Court with local wellness services.
 A braided services approach incorporates multiple tribal programs that work together to ensure the individual has the tools to address their substance use disorder, health issues, avoid recidivism and progress towards a healthy way of being.
 Wellness Courts is evidence based and are structured into four phases.
 There are 10 key components: